the-furry-hubofeverything/KerbalEggineer/README.md

 [CYBUTEK](https://github.com/CYBUTEK), the original developer of KER
 [jrbudda](https://github.com/jrbudda), the person who is still maintaining KER
 The people on the [Escape Velocity Discord Server](https://discordapp.com/invite/ufs7BPs), notably Blaszar, Vegard Sabre, Kman, and AtomicJay
+[the-furry-hubofeverything](https://github.com/the-furry-hubofeverything/), for modifying this mod to this, its hilarious **-post-rex**